Skip to main content

 Description

 CVE-2026-33716 is a critical improper authentication vulnerability in WWBN AVideo versions up to 26.
-0. The flaw exists in the standalone live stream control endpoint, which accepts a user-controlled streamerURL parameter that redirects token verification requests.
-An attacker can exploit this by redirecting verification to a malicious server that always returns success, bypassing authentication entirely.
-This allows unauthenticated attackers to control live streams, including stopping/starting recordings, dropping active publishers, and probing stream existence.
+0. The flaw exists in the standalone live stream control endpoint, which accepts a user-controlled streamerURL parameter that redirects token verification to an attacker-controlled server.
+This bypasses authentication entirely, allowing unauthenticated attackers to control live streams, including stopping/starting recordings and dropping active publishers.
 The vulnerability has a CVSS score of 9.
-4, indicating high severity with no authentication or user interaction required.
+4, indicating high impact and ease of exploitation without any privileges or user interaction.
 A patch is available in commit 388fcd57dbd16f6cb3ebcdf1d08cf2b929941128.
-Organizations using affected versions should apply the patch immediately to prevent unauthorized live stream control.
+Organizations using affected versions should urgently apply the patch to prevent unauthorized live stream manipulation and potential service disruption.

 AI-Powered Analysis